-University modes of assessment from 2019/20
+University modes of assessment from 2019/20 (updated 2022)

 All assessments should be appropriate to the FHEQ level of the module and test specific module learning outcomes.
+Schools should deliver the assessment as formally approved by either the Course Validation Panel or School Education Committee, as stipulated in the module specification.